PyMamba/mamba-framework/docs/development/controller.rst

 Mamba's default root
 ====================

 Mamba defines internally a default root route that points always to the ``index.html`` template view.
-Sometimes we need a controller becomes the root of our application because we want to develop a full backend REST service or for whatever other reasson.
-When we do that, we are going to override all the mamba's auto insertion of mambaerized resources like CSS, LESS or JavaScript files.
+Sometimes we need a controller to become the root of our application because we want to develop a full backend REST service or for whatever other reasson.
+When we do that, we are going to override all the Mamba's auto insertion of **mambaerized** resources like CSS, LESS or JavaScript files.

-If you are not going to use a frontend at all then you are just done, all is ok and you don't have to care about but if you are planning to use mamba's templating system then you have to create a new index to recover the default root functionallity.
+If you are not going to use a frontend at all then you are just done, all is ok and you don't have to care about but if you are planning to use Mamba's templating system then you have to create a new index to recover the default root functionality.

 First of all we have to create a new view for the controller using the ``mamba-admin view`` subcommand.
 Let's imagine we defined a controller that becomes the root resource in our application and we call it ``Main`` and we use the default ``root`` action method as the ``/`` or index route: